Address Privacy & Security¶

 Implications: Create a security architecture or design.

-Statement: Sub-systems will be partitioned logically and isolated using physical devices and/or security controls.
+Statement: Sub-systems must be partitioned logically and isolated using physical devices and/or security controls.

 Rationale: In accordance with the minimise attack surface and Defence in Depth principles, this compartmentalise principle keeps a sub-system, or logically grouped set of sub-systems, relatively self-contained such that compromise of one will not imply the compromise of another.